 First, you need to create a Gumlet account here if you don't already have one.
 It is completely free.
 We recommend signing up using your business email id to make billing, account management, and support much easier.

-Next up, log in to your account and click the "+ Add Source" button.
-This will let Gumlet know where to fetch your original images from.
+Next up, log in to your account and go to image sources page.
+Click the + Create New Source button.
+A source tells Gumlet how to fetch original image.

-In the final step, we need to make changes in your website or mobile app to start serving images via Gumlet to your users.
+In the final step, you need to make changes in your website or mobile app to start serving images via Gumlet to your users.

 We have developed a special client library to handle all the image optimization related tasks automatically.
 It ensures your images are responsively resized, compressed, converted to WebP and/or Retina images as required, and delivered via CDN without you having to code any of it.

 First, add Gumlet.js library code in

 <head> section of your pages.

 example.gumlet.net in the above code with the subdomain created in Step 2.

 example.com with the domain or subdomain currently used by your website to deliver images.
 Please note that we provide custom domain support if you want to continue serving images from your own domain.

 <img src="" to

 <img data-src="" everywhere

 This is the only step that requires some code change.
 Your current

 <img>tags will have